eduardonalves/notificationsapi/README.md

 Clone this repository.

-in the project directory     .
+In the project directory     .

-run docker-compose build     .
+Run docker-compose build     .

-run docker-compose up -d     .
+Run docker-compose up -d     .

 Access the database and run create_batch_tables.sql .